bytefish/bytefish.de/blog/dgraph.md

 ```

 In RDF all predicates are given as IRI (an extension of a URI), but I don't want full URIs as predicate
 names in Dgraph.
 Why?
-It would lead to ugly & hard to read queries.
-So I opted to write the above RDF
+It would lead to ugly & hard to read GraphQL queries with fully qualified URIs.

-statement:
+So I rewrote the RDF statement to:

-1. Using a Blank Node instead of an explicit ID, so Dgraph assigns the internal ``uid`` by itself
+1. Use a Blank Node instead of an explicit URI for the subject, so Dgraph assigns the internal ``uid`` by itself.
-2. Replacing the full URI ``http://www.bytefish.de/aviation/Aircraft#serial_number`` with ``aircraft.serial_number`` as the predicate name
+2. Replace the full URI ``http://www.bytefish.de/aviation/Aircraft#serial_number`` with ``aircraft.serial_number`` as the predicate name.

 So the Triple we are writing looks like this: